So What is The Better Bus Blueprint?

 The Better Bus Blueprint is a full review of the DTA fixed-route bus operations; learning strengths and weaknesses, then identifying opportunities for improvement.
 The study has resulted in a plan for a redesigned transit system to better meet the Twin-Ports community’s needs and utilize limited resources effectively.
 The new system focuses on a high-frequency network dubbed “Go Lines” that will connect the most popular areas with buses coming more often, and more weekend service.
 The new system is also simplified and consistent.
 The new system will have 15 easy-to-understand routes, as opposed to today’s 33 varying routes, all while remaining budget-neutral.

 The Better Bus Blueprint will be conducted in five phases, shown in the graphic below.
 This website will be updated with content during each phase to keep you informed.
-Draft recommendations are planned to be published in late Spring 2021, with a final recommended network planned for approval in Summer 2021.
-The service changes may take effect Spring of 2022 after the schedules and implementation steps are taken.
+Draft recommendations were published in late Spring 2021, with a final recommended network approved in Summer 2021.
+The service changes are planned to take effect Summer of 2022 after the schedules and implementation steps are taken.

 Why is DTA conducting this study?